 - ´Vegan´ is more of a lifestyle than a diet.

-- Although many vegans strive to eat a health-consious diet, there is also the ability to consume processed foods such as Potato Chips, Soft Drinks and Chocolate.
+- Although many vegans strive to eat a health-conscious diet, there is also the ability to consume processed foods such as Potato Chips, Soft Drinks, and Chocolate

 - Doesn´t eat animal products

+Absolutely!
+Let´s look at the topic in more detail.
 These two terms seem to confuse a lot of people because, to some, “plant-based” is just another way of saying “vegan”.
-Yet, if you only follow a plant-based diet without the associated politics and ethics of a vegan, it can be so frustrating if at every instance you’ve to explain to people why and how you’re not a vegan.
+Yet, if you only follow a plant-based diet without the associated politics and ethics of a vegan, it can be so frustrating if at every instance you have to explain to people why and how you’re not a vegan.